PeRoI: A Pedestrian-Robot Interaction Dataset for Learning Avoidance, Neutrality, and Attraction Behaviors in Social Navigation: Conclusion

 \section{Conclusion}

 We presented the PeRoI dataset and the NeuRoSFM model aimed towards advancing socially aware navigation.
 PeRoI offers large-scale, robot-conditioned pedestrian trajectories with response labels across different robot platforms and motion states.
 The dataset captures pedestrian trajectories in three scenarios: no robot present, with a stationary robot, and with a moving robot, highlighting pedestrian avoidance, neutrality, and attraction behaviors throughout these cases.
 Unlike existing datasets, PeRoI explicitly annotates pedestrian responses to robots.
 Analyses show that moving robots elicit stronger repulsion than stationary ones and that responses vary by platform.
 Fine-tuning a state-of-the-art predictor with the PeRoI dataset improves performance on most splits, indicating the data are informative rather than merely larger.
 Our novel prediction model NeuRoSFM learns robot- and group-induced forces and achieves accurate trajectory prediction across datasets, with ablations confirming the benefit of explicit robot terms.
 Our contributions enable the learning of models that encode robot influence and support more realistic evaluation of social navigation.
+In the future, we plan to extend the dataset with more environments including both indoor and outdoor settings.
+We also plan to use additional sensors such as depth cameras and 3D lidar to collect a more comprehensive representation of the human-robot interactions in natural shared spaces.